HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ## Web app manifests

-The web app manifest is a JSON-based file format that provides developers with a centralized place to put metadata associated with a web application, it dictates how the application should behave on desktop or mobile in terms of the icon, orientation, theme color and likes.
+The web app manifest is a JSON-based file that provides developers with a centralized place to put metadata associated with a web application, it dictates how the application should behave on desktop or mobile in terms of the icon, orientation, theme color and likes.

-It is not a mandate that the web app manifest can’t exist independently, but just its presence can’t make it a progressive web application, below are some stats we collected in terms of the web manifest usage and the month of September 2020, which has both servicewokers and manifest usage.
+Having a web app manifest does not necessarily indicate the site is a progressive web app, as they can exist independently of service worker usage.
+However, as we are interesting PWAs in this chapter, we have investigated only those manifests for sites where a service worker also exists.
+This is different than the approach taken in [last year's PWA chapter](../2019/pwa#web-app-manifests) which looked at overall manifest usage so you may notice some differences in results this year.

 {{ figure_markup(
   image="pwa-manifest-and-service-worker-usage.png",